GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Introduction

 Tracing, profiling, and debugging are essential tools for any programmer, but even the most experienced programmers can't live without `console.log` or `System.out.println`.
-On Cloud Run, all the logs your app writes to stdout (and [more](https://cloud.google.com/run/docs/logging#container-logs)) ends up in Cloud Logging.
+On Cloud Run, all the logs your app writes to stdout (and [more](https://cloud.google.com/run/docs/logging#container-logs)) ends up in *Cloud Logging*.

 If you use structured logging (that's writing a JSON-formatted message), you can add severity, correlate requests with logs, and add additional metadata.